 Craving tender, juicy chicken thighs with crispy skin… but only have frozen chicken thighs on hand?
-This Instant Pot recipe produces unbelievably moist and tender chicken with (really!) crispy, delicious skin, and there’s no need to even thaw the chicken thighs!
+This Instant Pot recipe produces unbelievably moist and tender chicken with (really!) crispy, delicious skin – with zero need to thaw the frozen chicken thighs!

 - I literally gasped when I tried these chicken thighs for the first time and said out loud (TO MYSELF!), “Oh, mama!”
 You know it’s good when you can’t stop yourself from shouting for joy!

 - Forgot to thaw chicken for dinner?
 No problem!
-This recipe is meant for frozen chicken thighs.
+This Instant Pot recipe is meant for frozen chicken thighs.
 No more long waits or accidentally nuking your chicken in the microwave!

 Chicken Thighs – I know a lot of people shy away from dark meat chicken, but honestly I love chicken thighs.
 They have so much flavor and they’re so juicy, especially if you’re using bone-in thighs (which we are!) and they’re a little higher in nutrients than chicken breasts.
 They’re a little fattier than chicken breasts, too, so they’re great for anyone following a keto way of eating!